danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 vim markdown-basics/snippets/markdown.code-snippets
 ```

 The contents of the `markdown.code-snippets` file have been condensed into a single line so it's difficult to read, but this actually is a VSCode json file.
-In the version below, I've applied some formatting so it starts to make more sense.
+In the version below, I've applied some formatting to make it easier to read.
 The entry we're interested in is `Insert fenced code block`:

 ```json
 {